Automobile Dependency

 Horizontal equity requires that public policies avoid arbitrarily favoring one individual or group.
 Automobile Dependency violates this principal by favoring motorists over non-motorists, and increasing the external costs imposed by motor vehicles.
 For example, Automobile Dependency requires that non-drivers pay for road capacity and parking facilities that they do not use, and as pedestrians, cyclists and transit riders bear greater congestion delays, crash risk and pollution from motor vehicle traffic.
 Although alternative modes (particularly transit) also impose significant external costs when measured per-mile, people who rely on these modes tend to travel less than people who are automobile dependent, and so tend to subsidize people who drive more than average (Transit Evaluation).

 This type of equity assumes that public policies should be progressive with respect to income, meaning that they should benefit people with lower incomes, or at least not harm them.
 Automobile dependency violates this principle.
-Lower income households devote a far greater portion of their wealth to transportation than higher income households, as indicated in Figure 5.
+Lower income households devote a far greater portion of their wealth to transportation than higher income households.

 Even an inexpensive car costs many hundreds of dollars a year to operate.
 Although an old car may be relatively inexpensive to purchase, it still has significant maintenance, repairs, insurance, fuel and residential parking costs.
 Higher income households can afford these costs (many spend considerably more on vehicles than necessary for extra comfort and Prestige features), but for lower-income households the additional transportation costs resulting from Automobile Dependency are a major burden.
 A Transportation Research Board (TRB, 2001) document states,